Sitecore/jss/docs/data/routes/docs/techniques/mvc-integration/javascript-rendering/en.md

 title: JavaScript Renderings
 ---

-# Sitecore JavaScript rendering
+# Sitecore JavaScript rendering [Deprecated]

+> This template is flagged as deprecated as of Oct 2020 because these rendering don't scale well.
+They satisfy edge-case requirements, and should generally be avoided.

 This is a technique to allow JavaScript contents to render into a rendering added to a traditional Sitecore MVC page.
 Doing this allows embedding a JavaScript app within an existing Sitecore MVC site, as opposed to as its own standalone JSS site.
 This technique executes server-side rendering of the app and returns the rendered markup.

 Compared to [Client-Side Embedding](/docs/techniques/mvc-integration/javascript-rendering), JavaScript Renderings have a different scope.
 With client embedding, a JSS app is embedded into a Sitecore MVC rendering, and rendered on the browser.
 JS renderings are pre-rendered on the Sitecore server (SSR) and serve working HTML at page load time, _however you cannot use them to host JSS apps_, because they are only provided with the data for their rendering.
 JavaScript renderings are also only compatible with Sitecore MVC, and will not work with Web Forms.

-> Note: this feature is considered **experimental**.
-Please read the [important notes](#important-notes) section carefully to fully understand current limitations and potential pain points.
+> Note: Please read the [important notes](#important-notes) section carefully to fully understand current limitations and potential pain points.
 It is important to understand that JS renderings are an alternate programming model from a JSS app.
 You cannot use JS renderings to place a regular JSS app within a Sitecore MVC rendering.
 This is because a JSS app is larger, full-layout-controlling app.
 A JS rendering is a piece within a Sitecore MVC site, and has the context of its datasource item not an entire layout.

 ## How it works